recfab/repo42/acloud.guru/kubernetes-fundamentals/README.md

 ### "Microservices Applications"

 as opposed to monolith.
-cut up into smaller pieces that can be be scaled independenly
+cut up into smaller pieces that can be be scaled independently

 ### "Container Orchestration"
 - optimally runs your workloads